Clarion County chaplain's story told from Civil War diaries

 After finishing the transcription of the first two journals, he said he had a rough draft, but wanted to follow in his great-grandfather’s footsteps to fill in the rest of the story.

-The Mateers next traveled along the route that the 155th traversed in 1863 and 1864, visiting Winchester, Brady Station and other stops along the way.
+The Mateers next traveled along the route that the 155th traversed in 1863 and 1864, visiting Winchester, Brandy Station and other stops along the way.

 At Brady Station, they visited the “Graffiti House,” where both Union and Confederate soldiers took up residence at various times during the war, many writing on the walls of the building.
 There, they spoke with the park ranger who said they wanted a copy of the book when it was completed.